anup-paul/TravelAgentService-ServerSite/README.md

 This is a full stack Travel agent web site.

-In this web site user can add booking by a stripe payment method.
-And also user can give feedback in this web site.
-On the contrary this web site has a admin panel.
-Admin can make another one admin by a email and also admin can delete features.
-Another thing is admin can see all booking list and user can see only see their individual booking which one they selected.
+On this web site, there is an admin panel and a users panel.
+Users can book using a Stripe payment method.And also, users can give feedback on this web site.
+Admin can appoint another admin via email and also delete features.
+Another thing is that the admin can see all the booking list and users can see only their individual booking which one they selected.

 ## Technology:
 React, React-Router, JavaScript, Node.js, Bootstrap, Express.js MongoDB, Firebase Authentication, Heroku.